adarsh-yadav1/Niyantrak/docs/operational-outputs.md

 Support corridors : Varthur Road, CBD 2, Mysore Road
 ```

+## State-Aware Diversion Ranking

+Beyond the static corridor graph, each candidate diversion route is additionally scored live using:

+- historical load for that corridor
+- alert probability (from the forecasting layer)
+- volatility
+- ML-forecasted incident count

+This produces a ranked table (visible on the dashboard) showing each candidate's risk tier (LOW / MODERATE / HIGH), pressure score, historical load, ML-forecasted incidents, and route type (`direct` for one-hop candidates, `secondary` for two-hop candidates).
+The recommended primary and secondary detour are chosen using this live risk data layered on top of the static graph — not graph structure alone.

-> This is corridor-level routing based on a predefined graph, not live road-network routing — see [Limitations & Roadmap](limitations-and-roadmap.md).
+> This combines a predefined corridor graph with live risk scoring; it is not live, dynamically-routed road-network routing — see [Limitations & Roadmap](limitations-and-roadmap.md).

 ## Affected Radius Calculation